Lovama/DataFrame-Correlation-Regression-Evaluation/README.md

 ## Key Components:

 - `correlation_and_regression.py`: Python script for performing correlation analysis and regression modeling evaluation.
 - `correlations_and_regression_widgets.ipynb`: Jupyter Notebook with the previous module + widget to adjust the degree of polynomial regression model + charts.
-Note that you should leartn about `correlation_and_regression.py` first.
 - `requirements.txt`: Text file with libraries needed.

 ## How to Use: